event-sourcery/event-sourcery/README.md

 **Library is under conceptual development.
 Do not use.**

+This library is highly volatile and will change rapidly.
+It's being implemented into multiple production projects and will stabilize more soon.

+Much of the implementation has been spiked and some of it is even untested.
+By release 1.0 the entire thing will be re-cut with lessons learned from using it in its current form.

+# Values #

 The core values / concepts are:

 1. Reduce the amount of moving pieces that developers need to write / test.